Neuropsychology Q&A

 with measurable memory dysfunction and

-exquisitely well-pinpointed loss of volume in the
+exquisitely well-pinpointed loss of volume in

-hippocampus by MRI, may nevertheless be able
+the hippocampus by MRI, may nevertheless be able

-to operate a motor vehicle safely with compensatory
+to operate a motor vehicle safely with

-methods.
-No matter how good the imaging
+compensatory methods.
+No matter how good the

 methods become to localize the lesion, they may